 Myth #1: You have to put 20% down.

 When it comes to down payments, 20% is certainly considered the magic number.
 But while it’s often recommended that you make a down payment that’s 20% of your home’s value, it is not a requirement.
 In fact, several mortgage programs accept lower down payments — even as low as 3%.

-You don’t have to rule out homeownership if you haven’t saved up as much as you would have liked.
-Just be prepared to possibly take out private mortgage insurance (PMI) if your down payment is less than 20%.
-This helps protect your lender should you default on your loan and will likely add an upfront cost and additional monthly fee to your mortgage payment.
+You don’t have to rule out of homeownership if you haven’t saved up as much as you would have liked.
+Just be prepared to possibly purchase private mortgage insurance (PMI) if your down payment is less than 20%.
+PMI protects your lender should you default on your loan and will likely add an upfront cost and additional monthly fee to your mortgage payment.